Energy price cap: Why are gas and electricity bills going up and can I fix?

 What are standing charges and how are they changing?

-Standing charges are a fixed daily fee to cover the costs of connecting to a supply.
+Standing charges are a fixed daily fee to cover the costs of connecting to gas and electricity supplies.
+They vary slightly by region.

-Campaigners argue the charges are unfair because they make up a larger part of the bill of low energy users.
+Campaigners argue standing charges are unfair because they make up a bigger proportion of the bill of low energy users.

-Ofgem has proposed that, from the winter of 2025, energy firms must provide a choice of price-capped tariffs - one which has a standing charge and unit rate, as is the case now, and another that has no standing charge but a higher unit rate.
-Customers would be able to choose which suits them best.
+In response, Ofgem has said that energy firms must provide a choice of price-capped tariffs from winter 2025.
+One would have a standing charge and unit rate - as is the case now - and another no standing charge but a higher unit rate.
+However, the proposals have been criticised as being too complicated.

-What other help can I get with energy bills?
+What help can I get with energy bills?

-The £500m Household Support Fund, which was introduced in September 2021 to help vulnerable customers, had been due to end in autumn 2024.
+The Household Support Fund, which was introduced in September 2021 to help vulnerable customers has been extended until March 2026.

 The Warm Home Discount scheme continues to offer a discount to eligible pensioners and low income households.